-- (iv) Children who, on the date of admission, will have a sibling (i.e. a natural brother or sister, or a half brother or sister, or a legally adopted brother or sister or half brother or sister, or step brother or sister who will be living with them at the same address at the date of their entry to Liverpool College) in years Reception-13 of Liverpool College.
-Proof of the sibling relationship will be required. - (v) The remaining places will be allocated by random allocation 18. - 9.5.4 If there are more applicants than places available in criteria (i), (ii), (iii) or (iv), the tie break will be via a random allocation process.
+- (iii) Children with a boarding need, allocated to the following sub-categories in order: - a.
+Children identified by their local authority as being at risk or with an unstable home environment - b.
+Children of former members of the UK Armed Forces who have died while serving or who have been discharged as a result of attributable injury; - c.
+Children of serving members of the UK Armed Forces normally resident in the area but posted abroad - d.
+Children of parents with whom they normally reside in the UK but whose work dictates that they spend much of the year overseas or working away from home - (iv) Children who, on the date of admission, will have a sibling (i.e. a natural brother or sister, or a half brother or sister, or a legally adopted brother or sister or half brother or sister, or step brother or sister who will be living with them at the same address at the date of their entry to Liverpool College) in years Reception-13 of Liverpool College.
+Proof of the sibling relationship will be required. - (v) The remaining places will be allocated by random allocation. - 9.5.4 If there are more applicants than places available in criteria (i), (ii), (iii) or (iv), the tie break will be via a random allocation process.
 This will be supervised by someone independent of the school.